kyle-import/OpenMine/README.md

 ### Information
 A simple python account checker for python using their new API.

-This script is proxyless, therefore there's no need to use proxies.
-This API doesn't ratelimit at all.
+OpenMine, a fork of Minecraft Account Checker, implements support for checking/using HTTP or HTTPS proxies and saving Minecraft account usernames while utilizing a userfriendly CLI.

 ### Usage
 1. Load your combos inside of 'combo.txt'
+2. Load your proxy list inside of 'proxies.txt' *optional
-2. Run python script.py
+3. Run python script.py
-3. Enter threads (Best to do 500 or under)
+4. Enter threads (Best to do 500 or under)
-4. Sit back and relax, all valid account credentials will be outputted to Valid.txt
+5. Sit back and relax, all valid account credentials will be outputted to Valid.txt